Summary: In this blog, we’ll see the methods to fix windows update error 0x8024002e which may occur when you “check for Windows updates”.

 Step 7.
 Turn the anti-virus and firewall “ON” back

 Method 6: Run system in Clean Boot mode

 Clean boot mode helps in eliminating conflicts between installed software and Windows update.
 Let’s follow the steps to run the system in clean boot mode.

 Step 1.
-Type MSConfig in Windows search box at the bottom-left corner of the screen
+Type MSConfig in the Windows search box at the bottom-left corner of the screen

 Step 2.
-Click System Configuration app that populates
+Click the System Configuration app that populates

 Step 4.
 Next, click the Startup tab, and click Open Task Manager